perpetualintelligence/shared/src/PerpetualIntelligence.Test/README.md

-﻿This package contains the cross-platform test infrastructure components for Perpetual Intelligence L.L.C. managed services, frameworks, and tools.
-Application owners can use these components to build low-level or foundational elements.
+﻿This package contains the cross-platform test components for Perpetual Intelligence L.L.C. managed services, frameworks, and tools.
+Application owners can use these components to build low-level or foundational test elements.

 We track the [issues and tasks](https://github.com/perpetualintelligence/protocols/issues) here.
 We make our best effort to respond to issues in a timely fashion.
 You can read more about our procedures for classifying and resolving issues in our [Issues policy](https://github.com/perpetualintelligence/terms/blob/main/issues-policy.md) topic.